PROPERTY SEARCH | SENIOR CITIZENS | HOMESTEAD & OTHER EXEMPTIONS | HOME BUYER'S TAX ESTIMATOR

 Save Our Homes Amendment

-IMPORTANT: By the 1992 Amendment to the Florida Constitution, the assessed value of your Homestead property can be no greater than 3% more than last year's assessed value or the consumer price index, whichever is less.
-The Department of Revenue certifies the consumer price index.
+Pursuant to the 1992 "Save Our Homes" (SOH) Amendment to the Florida Constitution, the assessed value of your Homestead property can increase by no more than 3% above last year's assessed value (or the consumer price index, whichever is less).
+The Florida Department of Revenue certifies the annual percentage amount for each year.

-The only way your assessment can increase more than this is if there is a change in ownership, or improvements to your property were not in last year's assessment.
+The only way your assessment can increase more than this is if there is a change in ownership, or you made physical improvements (build an addition, converted a garage into a new room, etc.) to your property that was not included in last year's assessment.